MazenEssam02/Software_Engineering_Project/README.md

 ## Additional Features
 - **Currency Symbol:** Automatically chosen based on the device's locale (e.g., Pound currency for English UK).
-- **Animations and Features:** Some animations and features are not visually represented here.
+- **Animations and Features:** Cool animations with stunning UI.

 ## Database and Security
-- **Firebase Database:** Firebase chosen for database needs to support online backups.
+- **Firebase Database:** Firebase chosen for database to support online backups and storage.
 - **Security Rules:** Firebase console configured to allow only authenticated users to read and write.